thoughtbot/guides/product-management/trello/README.md

   fixing what's broken first.
 * Review the Engineering & Refactoring board.
-Pull cards into Next Up based on what the designers and developers believe is appropriate given the previously stated Product Product Design, and Bugs.
+Pull cards into Next Up based on what the designers and developers believe is appropriate given the previously stated Product Design, and Bugs.

 Weekly Planning Meeting (30 minutes)
 ------------------------------------